Instagram egg: History

 The Hulu Instagram egg reveal was used to promote an animation about a mental health campaign.
 A caption from the clip read, "Recently I've started to crack, the pressure of social media is getting to me.
 If you're struggling too, talk to someone."
 The video was later posted on the @world_record_egg Instagram account, and this post received over 33 million views by May 2019.
 As of May 2020, it had received over 41 million views.

-On the 16th of July 2019, Chris Godfrey (the creator of the account) was listed as one of the top 25 most influential people on the internet.
+On 16 July 2019, Chris Godfrey (the creator of the account) was listed as one of the top 25 most influential people on the internet.

 On 20 December 2022, the record for the most-liked Instagram post was surpassed by a post from Argentine footballer Lionel Messi, showing him and his teammates celebrating after winning the 2022 FIFA World Cup with their national team.
 The world record egg responded to being overtaken in likes by Messi with "Today [Lionel Messi] has taken the crown, for now.
 But I’m still left with one question… Who is the greatest of all time – Cristiano Ronaldo or Leo Messi?"

+The account sold to Dubai-based investor Mustafa El Fishawy in April 2024 for an undisclosed seven-figure sum.
+Reed Smith, who advised Godfrey, Brown, and Khan-Whelan in the transaction, stated they opted to sell it to "focus on new ventures."
+On 3 June, @world_record_egg posted an egg with the flag of Palestine in support of the country during the Gaza war; the post's caption described it as an "Egg for Peace" and hoped to "set a new world record together and get the most liked post on Instagram for a good cause."

 Reception

 In response to breaking the world record for the most-liked Instagram post, the account's owner wrote "This is madness.
 What a time to be alive."
-Hours later, Kylie Jenner posted a video on Instagram of her cracking open an egg and pouring its yolk onto the ground, with the caption: "Take that little egg."
+Hours later, Jenner posted a video on Instagram of her cracking open an egg and pouring its yolk onto the ground, with the caption: "Take that little egg."

 Pundits pontificated on the meaning of the egg picture's dominance over social media's "first family".
 As Vogue observed, tapping a heart pictogram is easy, and eggs are "lovable".
 More pointedly: [T]he attention economy is a scam based on requiring little to no labor from both producer and consumer despite commanding the most space, and therefore value, in our digital lives... but it very well could be: As a metaphor for the fragility of the influencer ecosystem, the egg has broken the Internet.

 The significance of the event and its massive republishing are a topic of discussion.

 A University of Westminster researcher of internet memes compared it to the movement to name a scientific research vessel in the United Kingdom as Boaty McBoatface.